Mobile apps for accessing library resources.

 The BrowZine app is available to SaTH staff and requires an NHS OpenAthens account to authenticate.

-Required to download our e-books to your device for offline reading.
+Adobe Digital Editions is required to download our e-books to your mobile device for offline reading.
 Free registration for an Adobe ID required, and an NHS OpenAthens account is required to access and download e-books to your device.
+Our guide to downloading e-books gives more details.

 Read by QxMS